 The Rosamund Smith Mooting Competition

 Every year Middle Temple hosts a mooting competition for its student members.
 It is open to both BPTC and CPE/GDL students.
 The competition is run on a 'knock-out' basis, and students compete in teams of two.
 The team that wins the moot will go through to the next round.
-Whilst the initial rounds are not open to spectators, the semi-finals and final take place in Hall after dinner, usually in front of a large audience.
+Whilst the initial rounds will be held online and are not open to spectators, the semi-finals and final take place in Hall before a dinner, usually in front of a large audience.
 At every round, the judge of the moot will be a senior barrister or a judge.

 The Moot Heats will begin in January and continue into May.
 The semi-finals and the final will be held in Hall before dinner in June and October respectively.